OozoraCielo/4x4-and-9x9-Sudoku-Solvers-in-MARS-MIPS32-/README.md

 Please see the documentation file for more information on how I solved this.

+Kindly [email](cbragunton@up.edu.ph) me if you want to see the project specifications.

 ## **Requirements**
 - Windows XP or higher.
 - Java Runtime Environment (JRE), Java 9 or higher.
 Latest Java SE recommended.
 Download [here](https://www.oracle.com/java/technologies/javase-downloads.html).